Taiterbase/noggin/README.md

 # Noggin

-Noggin is a place to put your thoughts.
+Loggin' for your noggin.
 It's frustrating to use right now and needs lots of love.

 ## Write
 Noggin stores your notes in a local SQLite db and gives you CRUD functionality.